nkoster/OTP/README.md

 #### To do

-Automated key shredding when decrypting might be an interesting feature as well.
+Automated key shredding when decrypting might be an interesting feature.